97joseph/HairSplittingModel/README.md

 techniques do not take into consideration the condition of the hairs such as their health condition, density, diameter, oiliness, nor the number of hairs on each single follicle.

+Bright Spot Removal (BSR)
+In the image acquisition step, the oily and moist hair produces bright spots in the middle portions of the hair.
+The reason for the appearance of these oily spots is due to the light reflecting from the built-in LEDs of the DMC.
+The surfaces of the moist hair and the oily scalp reflect the supplementary light into the CMOS/CCD sensors of the DMC.
+This not only results in early sensing saturation, but also replaces the original color with a white spot.
+Thus we need to eliminate any bright spots prior to counting the hairs, and avoid the situation of “breaks” in the hairs.
+Unfortunately, it is impossible to precisely know the locations of all hair pixels before the hair is detected.
+To preserve the scalp information such as the intrinsic color pattern and skin texture for further applications, we utilized color morphological processing approach rather than the binary or gray-scale one for handling this kind of defect.

+There are many spatial filtering operators that can suppress the white spots.
+By treating a white spot as a salt and pepper noise (i.e., impulse noise), we can apply a nonlinear median filter to eliminate it.
+However, the size of the filtering mask is critical.
+Another approach is the spatial smooth filter, which can successfully reduce the intensity of the white spot.
+The drawback however is that the non-hair regions of the test image will also be blurred.

+To solve these difficulties we used the color-based mathematical morphology (MM) method, and used it as an ordering process.
+The MM defines the correlation between pixels in the spatial structure, and compares the order.
+This however requires the ordering and analysis of multi-dimensions.
+In addition, a Red-Green-Blue (RGB) color image does not have a definite ordering pattern when compared to a gray scale image.
+Common sequential ordering can be classified into four categories [18] including Marginal-ordering (M-ordering), Conditional-ordering (C-ordering), Partial-ordering (P-ordering), and Reduced-ordering (R-ordering).
+Each ordering approach has its pros and cons.
+For instance, M-ordering is quick and simple but it is error prone when it comes to color accuracy, R-ordering decreases computation time, but it lacks integrity, and while C-ordering completely avoids the ambiguous situations caused by the sequential comparison error, it has a high computational complexity